learn-co-students/backbone-shopping-cart-bk-003/README.md

 ## Passing Models to Views

-It's useful to give your views a reference to your model and sometimes the reverse is also useful.
-If you pass in the `model` key into the object used to contruct the view Backbone attaches it directly to the view object it instantiates.
+It's useful to give your views a reference to your model, and sometimes the reverse is also useful.
+If you pass in the `model` key into the object used to contruct the view, Backbone attaches it directly to the view object it instantiates.

 ```javascript
 var ticketVendor = new JonasTicketVendor;